arhi3a/Vac-checker/README.md

 Additional info:<br />
 If you want to get steamID of players profile during game you can write status in game console<br />
-If you want to remove steamID go to Steam_ID_list.txt and delete it manually (SteamID removal will be added later)
+If you want to remove steamID go to Steam_ID_list.txt and delete it manually (SteamID removal will be added later) If you want don't want to use 'banned since last login' delete [last_login()] in [def startup()] **If you want banned since last login function to work properly you must exit program using 9.
+Exit program in main menu** ``I will improve banned since alst login function in some time``
 ### How it looks:
 Main menu:<br />
 ![](http://i.imgur.com/A3VSawn.png)<br />